Zack Short Player Props: Tigers vs. Royals

-The Detroit Tigers, including Zack Short (.286 slugging percentage in past 10 games, including no homers), take on starting pitcher Jordan Lyles and the Kansas City Royals at Comerica Park, Monday at 6:40 PM ET.
+On Tuesday, Zack Short (.207 on-base percentage in past 10 games, 111 points below season-long percentage) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 6:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Twins.
+In his previous game he had a hitless performance (0-for-3) against the Royals.

 Zack Short Game Info & Props vs. the Royals